 (DANIEL) Nowadays it is almost impossible to live off of your music, let alone metal music.
 This is a passion and if you take this away from me it would definitely suck.
 I am an account manager for a software company.

 What kind of sound effects do You use when you play your Music?
 Are They The same you use when you're recording in studio?

-If you have to bound a feeling to your album for describe it, wich may be it?
+If you have to attach a feeling to your album for describe it, which may be it?

-When you decided to build a band which bands motivates you to do it?
+When did you decide to form a band and what motivated you to do it?

-What do you thing of bands those introduces political thinking in theirs lyrics?
-Do you think that politic idea (but religious too) may influence the nature of a band that discover the underground work and then the mainstream?
+What do you think of bands who introduce political content in their lyrics?
+Do you think that political ideas (but religious too) may influence the nature of a band that discovers the underground and then the mainstream?